 I've taken home more porcini this year than ever, and have probably been outside less than I have in any of the past 5 years.
 Sadly, the restaurant schedule has eaten into my hiking time more and more, and I expect that to continue.
 Thankfully I have good friends that invite me out on occasion to hunt with them.

-Last week my friend Peter-a long time mushroom hunter, invited our mutual friend, mushroom guru Mike Kempenich, as well as another chef and I out to hunt porcini on some private land he has access to.
+Last week my friend Peter-a long time mushroom hunter, invited me and another chef and I out to hunt porcini on some private land he has access to.
 As Peter expected, the porcini were out in force; we got there just in time.
 There were chanterelles, boletes, a hen of the woods, hygrophorus russulas, chestnut boletes, slippery jacks-plenty of things to pick.

 Now if you hunt porcini, you know that they are a lot of fun to find, but can be discouraging since the bugs like them so much.
 They can always go in the dehydrator, but there is something to be said for enjoying them fresh too, which begs the question of how to navigate bug damage if you or your diners are squeemish.
 The flavor of porcini when fresh is really something though, and worth trying if you're a mushroom hunter, or just a lover of food in general.

 Using fresh porcini that might be bug damaged is what this recipe is all about.
 A month or so ago we were playing around in the kitchen at Heartland and this fresh porcini butter was born.
 It’s a great way to use fresh porcini without dehydrating them.
 Here are some ideas for using it off of the top of my head: